juanjbrown/zHouseAPI/README.md

 Upon first launch a user with username 'admin' and password 'password' is created.
 For security, please change this password.

 This program has capabilities to record camera feeds during an alarm.
-The feeds are saved on the docker host machine in the directory /media/drive1/serverData/security/.
+The location of the saved files is in the config file.

 ### Prerequisites